JOIN US

 I don’t know if I’m ready for this, but I really want to be involved.
 How else can I get involved in Neo-Futurism?

-You’re not alone.
-We have a wonderful network of volunteers who graciously help us do what we do – house managers, committee members, the board of directors, and more.
-If you’re interested in getting involved, we’ll try to figure out something with you.
-If you’re a student, we are often looking for new candidates for our paid internship program, which you can also receive school credit for.
+You’re not alone!
+We have a wonderful network of supportive theater lovers who graciously help us do what we do, namely, our interns and the board of directors.
+If you’re interested in getting involved, come chat with us after the show, and we’ll try to figure something out with you.
+If you’re a student, we are often looking for new candidates for our internship program, for which you can also receive school credit.
 Or consider taking a class with us to see what making Neo-Futuristic work is like, and what we’re like as a group.